 Continuity Drift: It was pretty strongly implied in Iron Man 1 that SHIELD was a new organization (they didn't even have the acronym worked out yet).
-As of Agent Carter and The Winter Soldier, it dates back to shortly after WWII.
+When it came time for Iron Man 2, Howard Stark was mentioned as a founding member, which means it dates back to shortly after WWII.

 One example of a Continuity Nod starts with Iron Man 1; Stane uses a portable device that, apparently, paralyzes via soundwaves, but was rejected by the military for some unspecified reason.
 It lasted for fifteen minutes, but could probably easily be scaled up somehow, for the new, heavier threats.
 And sure enough, they did have a similar Stark Industries device in The Incredible Hulk, big enough to be car-mounted.
 Two of them stunned the Hulk for a while, but ultimately he was strong enough to get back on his feet and smash them both.